 The term chemotherapy is used to describe cancer-killing drugs.
 Chemotherapy may be used to:Cure the cancerShrink the cancerPrevent the cancer from ...

 The following are treatments for specific types of tumors:

-- Diuretics such as urea or mannitol to reduce brain swelling and pressure
+- Diuretics (water pills) to reduce brain swelling and pressure

 - Pain medicines